netxms/netxms-doc/admin/appendix.rst

    nxget 10.0.0.2 Agent.SupportedTables -l

-Get value of *Agent.Uptime* and *System.Uptime* parameters in one request, with output in parameter = value form:
+Get value of *Agent.Uptime* and *System.Uptime* metrics in one request, with output in metric = value form:

 .. code-block:: shell